Brand Strategy

 Why should you care about keyboards as a graphic designer?
 It’s simple: your keyboard is your primary interface with your computer and, by extension, your creative world.

-Picture this: you're in the zone, working on a design, and each keystroke translates your vision into reality.
+Picture this: you’re in the zone, working on a design, and each keystroke brings your vision to life.
 A good keyboard can streamline that process.

 Here’s why keyboards matter.